 Graduate Emphasis in Race and Justice Studies

-Students from any UCI state-supported graduate or professional program, including J.D., Master's, and M.F.A. students, are eligible to apply to the Emphasis in Race and Justice Studies, housed in the Department of Criminology, Law and Society.
-The Emphasis in Race and Justice Studies is comprised of three interconnected components that promote inclusive excellence: 1) A first-year mentorship proseminar; 2) Interdisciplinary coursework and writing that emphasizes cross-departmental interests and perspectives on critical studies of race, crime, and law; 3) Engagement with diverse audiences through traditional and innovative forms of research presentation.
+Students from any UCI state-supported graduate or professional program, including J.D., M.A. and M.F.A. students, are eligible to apply to the Emphasis in Race and Justice Studies, housed in the Department of Criminology, Law and Society.
+The Emphasis in Race and Justice Studies is comprised of three interconnected components that promote inclusive excellence: 1) a mentorship proseminar; 2) interdisciplinary coursework and writing that emphasizes cross-departmental interests and perspectives on critical studies of race, crime and law; and 3) engagement with diverse audiences through traditional and innovative forms of research presentation.

-Students may apply for admission into the emphasis upon completion of the first-year mentorship of the proseminar.
-Admitted students who satisfactorily complete the program requirements will be awarded a letter signed by the Director noting that the student has incorporated Race and Justice studies into their research and professional activities.
-Each student will be assigned a peer and faculty mentor to discuss the student's ongoing research and the value of inclusive excellence.
+Students may apply for admission into the Emphasis upon completion of the mentorship proseminar.
+Admitted students who satisfactorily complete the Emphasis requirements will be awarded a letter signed by the Graduate Advisor noting that Race and Justice Studies have been incoporated into their research and professional activities.
+Each student will be assigned one peer and one faculty mentor to discuss his or her ongoing research and the value of inclusive excellence.

-- CRM/LAW C260ABC: A first-year mentorship proseminar, consisting of ten workshops, discussions, and presentations offered over three quarters by selected faculty from across campus with experience negotiating policies and conducting research with high impact on fostering inclusive excellence.
-Students will receive a grade for this proseminar in the spring quarter.
+- CRM/LAW C260A-B-C: A mentorship proseminar, consisting of nine workshops, discussions, and presentations, offered over three quarters by select faculty from across campus with experience negotiating policies and conducting research with high impact on fostering inclusive excellence.
+Students will receive a grade for this proseminar in the Spring Quarter.

 - CRM/LAW C261/HUM 261/SSCI 253K: A writing seminar in which a paper developed through Race and Justice Studies coursework and programming will be workshopped and revised toward publication.

-- A public presentation which translates the students Race and Justice Studies-influenced research for an interdisciplinary audience, which can include but is not limited to those found through professional associate conferences, small symposia and colloquia, social media publications, community-based collaborations, program and policy consultations, and artistic or alternative media formats.
+- A public presentation which translates a student's Race and Justice Studies-influenced research for an interdisciplinary audience and which can include (but is not limited to) interests found through professional associate conferences, small symposia and colloquia, social media publications, community-based collaborations, program and policy consultations, and artistic or alternative media formats.

 The following is needed to apply for admission:

 - Endorsement of the student's application by the student's advisor.
-The student's advisor may provide the reference letter
+(The student's advisor may also be providing the reference letter.)

 Petition for Formal Letter of Completion

-A transcript showing satisfactory completion of coursework, a writing seminar paper, and a one-page report of public presentation is required for the petition for a formal letter of completion.
-The deadline for this petition is week 10 of the spring quarter of the student's third year of graduate study.
+A transcript showing satisfactory completion of coursework, a writing seminar paper, and a one-page report of the public presentation is required for the petition for the formal letter of completion.

-Please contact Professor Sora Han by email at firstname.lastname@example.org.
+Please contact Professor Ana Muñiz by email at firstname.lastname@example.org.